Angleito/qwensuicoder/README.md

 # QwenSuiCoder

-A project to fine-tune Qwen2.5-Coder models for Sui Move smart contract development and SDK usage using PyTorch and SLoRA.
+A lightweight project to fine-tune Qwen2.5-1.5B-Instruct model for Sui Move smart contract development and SDK usage using PyTorch and SLoRA.

 ## Project Overview